Golf Tutorials

 Net Score (And the Role of Handicaps)

 In amateur club tournaments, players of vastly different skill levels compete together.
 The handicap system makes this possible.
 A handicap index is a number that represents a golfer's potential ability.
-This is converted into a "course handicap" for the specific course a you are playing on and this course handicap number of strokes areare is then and that ammounts aresubtracted from your gross score.
+This is converted into a "course handicap" for the specific course you are playing on, and this number of strokes is subtracted from your gross score.

 The calculation is simple: